Lyapunov exponents for Quantum Channels: an entropy formula and generic properties: Entropy

 \end{defi}

 This definition is a generalization of the analogous concept presented on the papers \cite{baraviera2010thermodynamic}, \cite{BLLT2} and \cite{BLLT1}.

-An example in \cite{BKL} shows that the above definition of entropy is indeed a natural generalization of the classical one in Ergodic Theory.
-Later we will consider again this example when analyzing Lyapunov exponents (see section \ref{exam}).
+The example presented in \cite{BKL} shows that the above definition of entropy is indeed a natural generalization of the classical one in Ergodic Theory.
+The same example will be considered again when analyzing Lyapunov exponents (see section \ref{exam}).